nchjili/avis_zmqprx/README.md

 If you are running *Linux on x86 or x86-64* you only need Java JRE1.5 (SE) and then:
 * clone this repo
 * get *avis-src-1.2.2zmq\_prx-linux-x86.zip* or *avis-src-1.2.2zmq\_prx-linux-x86\_64.zip* (depending on your platform) from the repo root
-* `unzip that`
+* unzip that
 * run `bin/avisd`

 Configuration
 -------------
-* see original avis documentation here: http://avis.sourceforge.net/documentation.html
+* see original avis documentation here: <http://avis.sourceforge.net/documentation.html>
-* we introduce two new options in etc/avisd.config
+* avis-zmqprx introduces two new options in etc/avisd.config
     * zmq\_address - address which zmq should bind (or connect) to
     * zmq\_bind - true: bind to zmq\_address, false: connect to zmq\_address
 * *If you want to run 0mq against already deployed avis router*, you can set up fedaration between the avis router and avis-zmqprx (check out avis documentation for details)